isi-vista/adam/docs/using_adam_tutorials/adding_an_action.rst

    ActionDescriptionFrame({AGENT: _CARRY_AGENT, THEME: _CARRY_THEME, GOAL: _CARRY_GOAL}),

-Our overall :code:`ActionDescription` will make use of both our frame and our variables.
+Our overall :any:`ActionDescription` will make use of both our frame and our variables.
-Our :code:`ActionDescriptionFrame` describes the linguistically relevant information, while we use the :code:`ActionDescriptionVariable`\ s as part of relations and spatial paths to describe the physical aspects of the action:
+Our :any:`ActionDescriptionFrame` describes the linguistically relevant information, while we use the :any:`ActionDescriptionVariable`\ s as part of relations and spatial paths to describe the physical aspects of the action:
 What happens?
 How do objects move during the action?
-(We'll use :code:`SpatialPath`\ s to describe this.)
+(We'll use :any:`SpatialPath`\ s to describe this.)
 What relationships hold before, during and after the action?
 What relationships hold over the whole course of the action for it to even make sense?
 What properties do the participants have as a result of their role in the action?